Writing Center Frequently Asked Questions (FAQs)

 Is the Writing Center also offering online workshops?

-Yes.
-The Writing Center is offering workshops covering a wide range of writing topics throughout the semester.
+Currently, the Writing Center is offering in-person workshops located in Room 808A.
+These workshops cover a wide range of writing topics throughout the semester.
 The current semester’s live workshop schedule is available on the Workshops section of our web page.
 We also offer video workshops which can be found on the Academic Support Center Canvas page.